patricklodder/node-datacollector/README.md

 * `complete: (error, collection)` - Error-intolerant event that will fire when the collection is completed or the first collected Error
 * `ready: (collection)` - Error-tolerant event that will fire when the collection is completed, regardless of collected Errors
 * `err: (key, error)` - Fires whenever an instance of Error has been collected
+* `collected: (key, value)` - Fires every time an item is collected.
+Key can be either the key name or the candidate index where the value will be stored anonymously.
 * `[key]: (value)` - During named collection, fires after `key` has been collected

 Running the tests